SDFIdk/AutoBernese/docs/manual/download-sources.md

 filesystem.
 Sources can be defined in either [the common or the campaign configuration file](configuration-files.md).
-The source definition is meant to be both concrete and abstract, so that is is possible to define a concrete path or use paramaters to download one or more files that match a given pattern or set of parameters by using the Python string format syntax.
+The source definition is meant to be both concrete and abstract, so that is is possible to define a concrete path or use parameters to download one or more files that match a given pattern or set of parameters by using the Python string format syntax.